Aru-gxtx/Chicken-Egg-Quality-Detection-System/README.md

 **Testing Scripts:**
 1.  **Angle Testing:** Use `simple_listener.py` along with `simple_controls.cpp`.
 This allows you to manually input angles to verify the servo moves to the correct position.
 2.  **Communication Testing:** Use `servo_listener.py` to test data transmission from the Pi to the ESP32.
-    * *Note:* Ensure you specify the accurate COM port.
+    * _*Note:* Ensure you specify the accurate COM port._

 ---

 ## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

-This project is part of an academic study.
-Please contact the authors for usage permissions regarding the datasets and specific implementation details.
+_**Note:** This project is part of an academic study.
+Please contact the authors for usage permissions regarding the datasets and specific implementation details._